 - Cash flow projections: How much cash you anticipate you’ll earn and how much you’ll disburse for expenses.

 The operation section of your coffee shop business plan details how you will sell your products to your customers.
 This part isn’t a high-level summary.
 Include details that are as specific as possible.
 Use numbers and figures to outline the physical requirements of your business, such as equipment, inventory, and retail space.
-How big is your space, and who owns the building?
+How big is your area, and who owns the building?
 Is it zoned for use as a restaurant?
-How big is your interior and exterior space?
+How ample is your interior and exterior space?
 How much will rent and utilities cost you per month?

 The operations plan should also cover staffing, equipment, supplies, and how you will meet regulatory and compliance requirements.
 List how many employees you have and how often they work.
 Will you pay for barista training?
 Include the equipment you need and how much it costs, such as a commercial-grade espresso machine, coffee grinder, refrigerator, microwave, and anything else you need to prepare and serve your products.
 Also, detail where you will get your supplies, such as a local coffee roaster or catering company if you plan to sell food.

-The products and services part of your business plan is the “what” and the operations plan is the “how.”
+The products and services part of your business plan is the “what,” and the operations plan is the “how.”

 - Credit histories for the business owners

 - Market analysis

 - Resumes for the owner and management team